DeepWaterIMR/ghl-gadget3/README.md

 16. Add Russian catch and survey ldist with sex

+    -   Done.

 17. Add CPUE index

+    -   So far not added because Russian SI reaches back to 1984.

+18. Make the model realistic

+    -   Not done.
+Need help here.

-18. Reference points
+19. Reference points

-19. Uncertainties

 20. Jitter

+    -   Make the model realistic first.

+21. Uncertainties

+    -   Make the model stable and realistic first.

-21. HCR
+22. HCR

     -   Some time after the benchmark